kafinta/backend/docs/systems/product/README.md

 - View status history at `GET /api/products/{product}/status-history`
 - Simulate status change at `POST /api/products/{product}/simulate-status`
 - Clear status history at `DELETE /api/products/{product}/status-history`

+## Product Discounts

+### Overview
+The Product Discount System allows sellers to set automatic, product-specific discounts (sales) on their products.
+Discounts can be set during product creation, updated later, or managed via dedicated endpoints.
+Discounts are automatically applied in the cart and reflected in all relevant API responses.

+### Supported Discount Types
+- **Percent**: e.g., 20% off
+- **Fixed**: e.g., $5 off

+### How Sellers Set Discounts
+- **During Product Creation (Step 1):**
+  - Sellers can include discount fields when creating a product.
+- **During Product Update:**
+  - Sellers can update discount fields as part of the product update flow.
+- **Standalone Endpoints:**
+  - Sellers can update or remove a product's discount using dedicated endpoints:
+    - `PUT /products/{product}/discount` (set/update)
+    - `DELETE /products/{product}/discount` (remove)

+### Discount Fields
+- `discount_type`: `percent` or `fixed`
+- `discount_value`: decimal, the value of the discount
+- `discount_start`: datetime, when the discount becomes active (optional)
+- `discount_end`: datetime, when the discount expires (optional)

+### Permissions & Validation
+- Only the product owner (seller) or an admin can set, update, or remove discounts.
+- Validation ensures:
+  - Percent discounts are between 0 and 100.
+  - Fixed discounts do not exceed the product price.
+  - End date is not before start date.

+### How Discounts Are Reflected
+- **Product API Responses:**
+  - Discount fields and the calculated discounted price are included in all product API responses.
+- **Cart API Responses:**
+  - If a product in the cart has an active discount, the discounted price is used for calculations and shown in the cart API response.
+- **Order/Checkout:**
+  - Discounts are applied at checkout and reflected in order totals.

+### Example Use Cases
+- Sellers can run sales on specific products for a limited time.
+- Buyers see discounted prices automatically in product listings and their cart.